mgaynor1/PaleoGenerate/README.md

 These methods were generated for the following publication:

-Folk RA*, Gaynor ML*, Okuyama Y, Grady CJ, and Guralnick RP.
-Ancestral niche and range contact through time in the Heuchera group.
+Folk RA*, Gaynor ML*, et al. Ancestral niche and range contact through time in the Heuchera group.
 In prep.

 This project began before COVID-19 and originally was meant to be a stand-alone publication.
 I want to thank M.W.
 Beltiz and C.J.
 Campbell for their guidance and encouragement.

+*equally contributing authors